croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 In this episode, we explore how configuration in Flask works and we clean up our Blog and Post classes a bit by adding some configuration to our application.

+### ? - Generating URLs

+This episode will cover writing URL generators for Frozen.

 ### ? - Secret key

 Discuss the secret key: what is it?
 How to create a safe one? and, What happens if its hacked?